Skip to main content

 • Unaffected individuals may present with a family history of an adult-onset genetic condition.
 Where signs and/or symptoms suggestive of that condition are not present in the patient, they should be offered referral to a local clinical genetics service to discuss testing as part of a predictive (presymptomatic) testing pathway.

-• A genetic diagnosis may have implications for other family members, and can be particularly relevant during a pregnancy.
+• A genetic diagnosis may have implications for other family members and can be particularly relevant during a pregnancy.
 For some genetic conditions, rapid testing is available for the purposes of pregnancy management.
 Assessment of symptoms during pregnancy and discussion of the patient’s choices regarding prenatal testing may be offered.
 If the patient or a close relative is pregnant, you may wish to offer them a referral to the local clinical genetics service for further discussion.

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • Decide which of the panels best suits the needs of your patient and/or their family.
 For hereditary spastic paraplegia there are two panels, and the choice should depend on the age of onset in your patient.

-• R60 Adult onset hereditary spastic paraplegia.
-This panel investigates single-gene causes of hereditary spastic paraplegia where onset is in adulthood.
+• R60 Adult onset hereditary spastic paraplegia: This panel investigates single-gene causes of hereditary spastic paraplegia where onset is in adulthood.
 It includes whole genome sequencing (WGS) and short tandem repeat (STR) testing for conditions such as spinocerebellar ataxia types 1, 2, 3, 6, 7, 12 and 17 and Friedreich ataxia.
 A full list of included STRs is available from your local Genomic Laboratory Hub (GLH) on request.

-• Information about patient eligibility and test indications were correct at the time of writing.
+• Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.

 Resources